 Observation of the child is the key to success when it comes to Montessori.
 Let your child take the led and follow them on their journey.

 A child must have the freedom to explore the indoors and outdoors as well as the freedom to choose.
 Creating a freedom within limits will allow them to explore their world safely.

 Show your child how it is done.
 Do not correct them.
 If they make a mistake show them again.
 There is no need to tell them they made a mistake just show them how to do it again.

 Children want to learn.
 They want to learn the tasks that they see us do every day.
 Both practical and sensorial activities will allow your child to learn new tasks and grow their independence.

-Be sure to check out A Montessori Inspired Life eBook for a complete age appropriate guide to Montessori with your young toddler.
-If you are ready to commit to a Montessori way of life click the button below to find out how to get the eBook sent straight to your email!
+Be sure to check out A Montessori Inspired Life eBook for a complete age-appropriate guide to Montessori with your young toddler.
+If you are ready to commit to a Montessori way of life click the image below to find out how to get the eBook sent straight to you!

 Have you started to do any of these practices in your home?
 What is your favorite reason for practicing Montessori?
-Let me know in the comments what your Montessori home is up to.
+Let me know in the comments what you’re up to in your Montessori home with a toddler.

 Leave a Comment: